nextflow-io/nextflow/docs/aws.md

 :::{note}
 Nextflow uses [s5cmd](https://github.com/peak/s5cmd) to download the task input data and upload the task outputs.
 To enable this capability, you need to enable the Wave service in the Nextflow configuration, as shown in the above example.
-See {ref}Wave <wave-page> documentation for more details.
+See {ref}`Wave <wave-page>` documentation for more details.
 :::

 ## Advanced configuration